JSegundo/blog/outstatic/content/projects/plaiatech-healthcare-platform.md

 **The Technical Foundation**

-Built on AWS serverless architecture, the platform handles everything from patient questionnaire delivery to AI-powered medication analysis.
-Key components include secure file storage for medical documents, automated messaging systems for patient notifications, and JWT-based authentication with single-use tokens for patient access.
-The multi-tenant design allows multiple medical facilities to customize their questionnaires while keeping their data completely isolated.
+Built on AWS serverless architecture, the platform handles complex dynamic questionnaires that adapt based on patient responses and demographics.
+Key components include secure file storage for medical documents, automated messaging systems for patient notifications, and sophisticated validation logic that ensures medical data accuracy and completeness.

+The **multi-tenant** design allows multiple medical facilities to customize their questionnaires while keeping their data completely isolated.

 **Looking Ahead**